dlanza1/ExDeMon/README.md

 Filtered metrics are analyzed to determine the current status of the metric.
 Several notificators can be configured to raise notifications.

-Results from analysis and notifications can be sunk to an external storage.
+Results from analysis and notifications can be sunk to external storages.

 ## Components